-As in Fig. 1 with depth-integrated and time averaged conversion rates (C¸ in left panel) and baroclinic pressure fluxes (FE, in right panel) for the 6.1 solution presented in the text (color scales on top of each panel).
+As in Fig. 1 with depth-integrated and time averaged conversion rates (C¸ in left panel) and baroclinic pressure fluxes (FE, in right panel) for the HYCOM simulations presented in the text (color scales on top of each panel).
 Two major IT hotspots are seen in A and B where the surface tide is converted to baroclinic vertical modes, which then propagate in two different pathways to the open ocean.